-Kate is a fully qualified, very experienced Bowen therapist, who has been in practice for many years.
+Kate is a fully qualified, very experienced Bowen therapist, who has been practising Bowen for over 13 years.
 She is a member of the Bowen Therapists Proffessional Association, the Federation of Holistic Therapists and registered with the Complementary and Natural Healthcare Council.

 It was Kate's own experiences with Bowen that made her decide to train and use Bowen as an addition to her career with horses.
 Here Kate explains in her own words...